bslew/antabTr/readme.md

 - provides basic plotting options for the gathered outputs and
 - introduces experimental, Makefile-based, antab files processing pipeline.

-This version of the program is developed at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged and compatible with antabfs program version '20201123'.
+This version of the program is developed at Toruń VLBI station, **but the core functionality related to reading logs and generating antabs is largely unchanged** and compatible with antabfs program version '20201123'.

 The name of the program "antabTr" is a variation of the original name and indicates